dipakparmar/ssl-checker-graphql/README.md

 The server should now be running on http://localhost:4000 or port specified in .env file.
 You can now open the GraphQL Playground at http://localhost:4000/alpha/graphql to start querying the API.

+If you use Vercel Functions, take a look at the [example](./example/) folder.

 ## Usage

 The API supports the following query fields: